Ulta Beauty, Inc. (ULTA) CEO Mary Dillon on Q1 2020 Results - Earnings Call Transcript

 Yeah.
 Thank you, Mark.
 I'd say in some ways going into this, what we've seen is, at the beginning of the cycle, of course, the types of things that people bought were quite different than what we've seen in the past, right?
 Things like hand sanitizers and soaps.

 And then we saw folks get more engaged in things that I would call self-care, do-it-yourself at home.
 So haircare, nails, that kind of thing.
 And then kind of more into things that are a bit more self-indulgent or self-care, like, whether it's mask, skincare, fragrance, fragrances for the bath, that kind of stuff.
-So it's just kind of interesting to see that cycle of the psyche of consumer behavior.
+So, it's just kind of interesting to see that cycle of -- the psyche of consumer behavior.

-As an aside, one thing I'll say is, I feel like our team did a great job from a social media and just marketing prospect to really meet our guests where they were and kind of talk to them about those things.
+As an aside, one thing I'll say is, I feel like our team did a great job from a social media and just marketing perspective to really meet our guests where they were and kind of talk to them about those things.
 Engagement was really high.

 The core category trends, I'd say, were similar -- roughly similar to what we saw coming into this year, which is acceleration in skin care.
 We've talked about that.
-We see that as a big future trend intersect in the wellness, beauty together.
-It’s going to be important, I think, with makeup as Dave said, I think it's interesting early fact that on curbside, we saw some pick-up in makeup.
-You can debate the two sides of it.
-But I mean, anecdotally, I'd say that folks who maybe were doing -- working from home before on phone calls are now all of a sudden all working from home on video calls, and everybody is on video call.
+We see that as a big future trend, intersection of wellness and beauty together.
+It’s going to be important, I think, with makeup as Dave said, I think it's an interesting early fact that on curbside, we saw some pick-up in makeup.
+You can debate the two sides of it, but I mean, anecdotally, I'd say that folks who maybe were doing -- working from home before on phone calls are now all of a sudden all working from home on video calls, and everybody is on video call.

-So will that have -- will that help bring the light at the end of the tunnel?
-As you said, certainly, makeup is still a large -- and it's very -- customers are very engaged in that category, but it has been in a lower cycle.
+So, will that have -- will that help bring the light at the end of the tunnel, as you said, yes; and certainly makeup is still large and it's very -- customers are very engaged in that category, but it has been in a lower cycle.
 You're right.
 So could this help it?
 I think we'll see.
 We don't know.
 Right now, I wouldn't say that's happening in the large scale.

 Mark Altschwager